system76/tech-docs/src/models/thelio-major-(intel-and-amd)/repairs.md

 10. Reconnect all external cables and peripherals, and turn the Power Supply switch to the “on” position.
 11. Power on the Thelio to ensure successful boot.

+**NOTE: The pictures shown here are the Thelio R1 (AMD) model with a Threadripper processor.
+However, the process and cautions when removing and replacing thermal paste are the same for both Intel and AMD Thelio Majors.**

 ![A cleaned CPU core](../../pictures/thelio-major/thelio-major-r1/CPU/threadripper-close2.jpg)

 ![Reapplied thermal paste on the core](../../pictures/thelio-major/thelio-major-r1/CPU/cpu-with-thermal-paste.jpg)